Hairy Dirt, Worm Poop, and Volcanic Rocks: Potting Soil for Beginners

 This “hairy dirt” is a fibrous and sponge-like material that is added to potting soil blends to help retain moisture and improve soil drainage.
 It has a low p.H. level and contains no bio-nutrients, so this means that you’ll need to add nutrients once seeds produce leaves.

 Coco coir comes in compressed dehydrated, lightweight bricks and discs that must be rehydrated before use.
-We have an amazing line of Coco Bliss coco coir products, including bricks, discs, and plant container liners.
+We have an amazing line of Coco Bliss coco coir products, including bricks, discs, and chips!

 Hands holding perlite over a bucket with potting soil.